kiboschool/tk-future-proof-with-python/src/future-proof-with-python/wrapping-up-final-steps.md

 ## Earn Your Certificate

 You have worked really hard and we want to recognize that work with a certificate you can share digitally.
-To earn your certificate, **you need to complete the following by Friday, Mar 17**
+To earn your certificate, **you need to complete the following by Friday, Aug 4**

 <!-- TODO update date -->